kush2shah/kush2shah/README.md

 ### Hey y'all!
 I'm Kush.
-I'm a Junior at The University of North Carolina at Chapel Hill studying Computer Science and Business Administration.
+I'm an alumni from UNC Chapel Hill working as a Product Manager at Bandwidth.

 > I know how to code in
 > - Java